LCR-BCCRC/lcr-modules/docs/source/for_users.rst

 Once the `Test Data`_ is downloaded, you will need to update the placeholders in ``demo/data/`` with the downloaded files (or symbolic links to the files).
 At that point, you can technically run the `Demo Snakefile`_ by omitting the ``--dry-run`` option from the command in the :ref:`getting-started-user` instructions, but you might want to update the value set in ``demo/config.yaml`` under ``scratch_directory`` to an space where you can readily store large intermediate files (*e.g.* a directory without snapshots or backups).

+If you are interested in learning how you can conditionally use the STAR BAM files for RNA-seq samples while using the BAM files in ``data/`` for other samples, check out the :ref:`conditional-module-behaviour-user` section.

 .. _reference-files-workflow:

 Reference Files Workflow